vanessa-kang/tp/docs/UserGuide.md

 <table><tr><td><div style="text-align:center">
     <img src="images/PlanNUSLogo.png" />
 </div></td></tr></table>
 Hello user of PlanNUS!
-Welcome to our user guide for our software.
-In this user guide, you can find information regarding how to use PlanNUS and the common questions asked with regards to the usage of PlanNUS.
+Welcome to the user guide for our software.
+In this guide, you can find information regarding how to use PlanNUS and the common questions asked with regards to the usage of PlanNUS.
 We hope you find this software useful and we wish you all the best for your academic journey in NUS.

 <br>

 ## 1. Overview

-PlanNUS is a __desktop application for planning academic journey__ with modules offered by National University of Singapore (NUS).
+PlanNUS is a __desktop application for undergraduates who wish to plan their academic journey__, with modules offered by National University of Singapore (NUS).
 The __Command Line Interface (CLI)__ will be required for the program to work.

-PlanNUS aims to patch the gap for students in NUS by providing an avenue for students to plan their full academic journey in NUS.

-PlanNUS can also generate CAP statistics and even suggest to you which modules to mark as satisfactory/unsatisfactory(S/U) to have the highest CAP possible.
+PlanNUS aims to address the gap of undergraduate academic planning in NUS, by providing an avenue for NUS students to plan their full academic journey.
+PlanNUS can also generate CAP statistics and even suggest which modules to mark as satisfactory/unsatisfactory (S/U), in order to achieve the highest CAP possible.

-PlanNUS also has saving and loading features which would reduce the hassle of entering the full academic calendar for each use.
+In addition, PlanNUS has saving and loading features, which reduces the hassle of re-entering the full academic calendar during each use.

 The sections below explain how PlanNUS should be used, and the common errors faced by users.
 Sections can be easily navigated to by clicking on the hyperlinks in the table of contents.